-Volume of Compound Shapes Worksheets | Composite Figures
+Volume of Compound Shapes Worksheets

-Break each L-block into distinct rectangular prisms, find the volume of each prism and add up their volumes in these printable worksheets available in easy and moderate levels based on the range of numbers.
+Break each L-block into distinct rectangular prisms, find the volume of each prism and add up their volumes in these 7th grade printable worksheets available in easy and moderate levels based on the range of numbers.

 Up your skills in decomposing each L-block, find the volume of each non-overlapping prism by substituting the decimal dimensions in the volume formula.
 Put the volumes together and that's a job well done!
 This set is ideal for grade 6 and grade 7.

-High-school students identify the two geometrical shapes in the compound shape, apply relevant formulas, plug in the dimensions, compute the volume of each disjoint part, and add the volumes.
+Grade 8 and high school students identify the two geometrical shapes in the compound shape, apply relevant formulas, plug in the dimensions, compute the volume of each disjoint part, and add the volumes.

 Make headway with these volume of a composite 3D figure worksheet pdfs featuring figures made up of 2 or 3 solid shapes.
 Add the volume of each geometric figure making up the composite figure.